Nate-Sheibley/pandas-challenge/README.md

-# pandas-challenge
+# school-marks-breakdown

-Dataframe manipulation excercise using city-school-district data, resulting in the beginning of a socioeconomic analysis.
+Dataframe manipulation excercise using city-school-district data.
+Using addtional cencus data it could be expanded into a socioeconomic analysis.

 UCBerkeley Ext.
 Data Analytics Bootcamp - Homework 4